Series / Bored to Death

 - Not-So-Badass Longcoat: Jonathan tries, but he can't really pull off a Badass Longcoat.

-- One-Hit Wonder: In-universe example, Jon's first and only novel makes him one of these.
+- One-Hit Wonder: In-universe example, Jonathan's first and only novel makes him one of these.
 The second season highlighted his anxiety about his sophomore attempt, which gets rejected.
 But by the third season, he's promoting a published work, which seems to be getting acclaim in the publishing world.

 - Paper-Thin Disguise: Jonathan once tried to break into a spa using towels as fake boobs, butt and to cover his face.
+It doesn't work.

 - Promotion to Opening Titles: Heather Burns, who plays Leah, Ray's girlfriend in season one and ex in season two got this halfway through the second season.
 She doesn't get her own little animation bit, though, they snuck her name into the top-right corner of the screen during Ted Danson's bit.